jahinzee/brics/README.md

 ```

 > [!WARNING]
-> Ssubstitutions that use only whitespace characters (such as a series of spaces) are not supported,
+> Substitutions that use only whitespace characters (such as a series of spaces) are not supported,
 > they will probably not work or produce garbage results.

 ### Disassembly